TurboWarp/extensions/docs/CubesterYT/KeySimulation.md

 click and hold (left v) mouse button at x: (0) y: (0) for (5) seconds :: #BF0000
 ```

-Clicks and Holds at the designated location for the defined amount of seconds.
+Clicks and Holds the selected button at the designated location for the defined amount of seconds.